snowyu/node-leveldown-sync/README.md

 ```

-The new leveldown-sync bench result:
+The new nosql-leveldb bench result:

 ```bash